Financial Mediator & Valuation Experience

 Preparation.

-I'm Melissa Gregg, a financial mediator and business valuation expert based in St. Louis, Missouri.
+I'm Melissa Gragg, a financial mediator and business valuation expert based in St. Louis, Missouri.
 For over two decades, I’ve worked with couples, attorneys, and mediators across the country to settle high-conflict divorces and complex financial disputes.
 And I’ve seen firsthand: the individuals who show up to mediation with a plan are the ones who walk away with clarity—and a settlement.

 🔹 Mediation Is Not a Courtroom.
 It’s a Strategy Session.